Khloe Terae Rocks Instagram In Lacy Lingerie Set & Fur Coat

-Model/influencer Khloe Terae has been killing it on Instagram since the new year began, updating her timeline almost daily with incredibly revealing snapshots and videos.
-The trend continued on Saturday night when the shapely 27-year-old posted a stunning new reel which saw her bring an alluring nightwear set to the great outdoors.
+Model and influencer Khloe Terae has been killing it on Instagram since the new year began, updating her timeline almost daily with incredibly revealing snapshots and videos.
+The trend continued on Saturday night when the shapely 27-year-old posted a stunning new reel that saw her bring an alluring nightwear set to the great outdoors.

-In the clip — which, according to the caption, was filmed in Tennessee’s Great Smoky Mountains for Elina Lee’s The Top Talent (TTT) — Terae was captured posing atop a hill amid the towering trees and grassy overgrowth that fill the range.
+In the clip — which, according to the caption, was filmed in Tennessee's Great Smoky Mountains for Elina Lee's The Top Talent (TTT) — Terae was captured posing atop a hill amid the towering trees and grassy overgrowth that filled the range.
 But instead of dressing for her rustic setting, Terae rocked a lacy lingerie ensemble and snow boots while clutching an extravagant fur coat.

 The spicy video was a quick hit with fans of the former Playboy Cyber Girl of the Year.
-In just a few, short hours after it appeared on her profile, it had already racked up several thousand likes.
+In just a few short hours after it appeared on her profile, it had already racked up several thousand likes.
 Meanwhile, the comments section was inundated with replies from people who were inspired to declare their love and admiration publicly.

 "Pls bring that jacket to Aspen," implored fellow model and social media maven Tiffany Keller.